Last Updated: 5/21/22 | May 21st, 2022

 After months on the road, you’re finally home, excited to resume your old friendships.
 You plan dinners, get-togethers, and nights out.
-And, as people fail to respond or show up, you begin realize an awful truth — while you were out exploring the world, your friends crept out the back door of your life.
+And, as people fail to respond or show up, you begin to realize an awful truth: while you were out exploring the world, some of your friends crept out the back door of your life.

 And, unlike you, they aren’t coming back.

-But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life here.
+But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life in the big city.
 Everyone here moves a million miles a minute, there’s always an event to attend, and making time for each other is a constant battle of highly conflicting schedules.
-It’s the city of the hustle.
+It’s a lot of hustling.

 “What are you doing two weeks from now?” is a common question in the city that never sleeps.

-I expected it but, after many weeks of missed connections and noticed absences from events, I realized that while I was away, many had taken my absence as an excuse to finally exit stage left without hopefully being noticed.
+But, after many weeks of missed connections and noticed absences from events, I realized that while I was away, many had taken my absence as an excuse to finally exit stage left without hopefully being noticed.
 People I had seen on a regular basis for years had cut the tenuous tether holding us together.
 In a city constantly on the move, some had moved on.

 Then sadness gave way to anger.
 “Screw those jerks!
 They weren’t good friends anyway,” I said in an attempt to mask the hurt.

 But, as I calmed down and thought about it more, I realized I was looking at this situation in the wrong light.
 Going away didn’t cause me to lose friends; it had shown me who my true friends were.

 It’s true that friends move in and out of your life regardless of whether you travel or not.
 It’s life — people change and grow apart.
-You move to different cities, interests change, you forget to reply to a text (or even text in the first place), and the ties that bound you grow weak with time.
-Suddenly, years have passed, it feels awkward to reconnect, and you both keep moving on.
+You move to different cities, interests change, you forget to reply to a text (or even text in the first place), and the ties that bound you grow weaker with time.
+Suddenly, years have passed, it feels awkward to reconnect, and so you both keep moving on.